 In terms of marketing finance 101, you will learn all the financial formulas you need to know so you can figure out your compound annual growth rates, price increases, cost of goods (COGs), and return on investment (ROI).
 I will also show you how to assess your P&L statement quickly.

-This is everything brand leaders must know how to do
+This chart has everything brand leaders must know how to do

 Brand management was built on a hub-and-spoke system, with the brand manager expected to sit right in the middle of the organization, helping drive everything and everyone around the brand.
 You must know a little of everything that surrounds the brand, the balance of marketing and business.